ananya998/ProblemStatement-OOlio/README.md

 # ProblemStatement-OOlio

- This Project includes a src directory with all code types and all the cconfiguration files
+ This Project includes a src directory with all code types and all the cconfiguration files and Solution.ts files which included the logic and solution structing

  For running this project in local systems
 ## Step1 : Clone the code from github by copying the link